HubTou/portstreelint/README.md

 or a comma-separated list of items.
 If you combine several of these operators they will perform as a logical AND.

+The *--mnt|-m* option defaults to @FreeBSD.org for unspecified domains.

 In order to know which categories or maintainers are available for selection, you can use the *--show-cat|-C* and *--show-mnt|-M*